Understanding the Causes Behind the Bitcoin Crash

 Is Bitcoin Dead?

-• Despite the crash, many investors are asking if Bitcoin’s future is doomed.
+Despite the Bitcoin Crash, many investors are asking whether Bitcoin’s future is doomed.
 However, Bitcoin has survived multiple crashes in its history and has always rebounded.
+The resilience of Bitcoin is one of the key reasons why it continues to remain a significant asset in the cryptocurrency market.

 Bitcoin’s Resilience and Recovery